 Wilbert B. Smith was a Canadian government scientist/engineer who was interested in the flying saucer phenomenon from the early 1950s until his passing in 1962.
-Reviews of his involvement in this area can be found here and here.
 Smith, himself, summarized his activities in a speech to the Vancouver Area UFO Club in 1961.
 He claimed to have communicated with extraterrestrial people, and his archived correspondence and public presentations describe much information of a technical and scientific nature inspired by the people "topside".
 The archive was originally compiled by Arthur Bray and is kept at the University of Ottawa library in Ottawa, Canada.

 Excerpts of Smith's writings are organized here by topic to explain the proposed physics and to present other insights regarding the extraterrestrial presence.

 Although not completely explained, the novel theoretical ideas are provocative and may yet stimulate development of a different way of looking at the world.
 As well as the theory, he also described new technologies and experiments inspired by communication with the extraterrestrials.
 Some of these were described in sufficient detail to be studied further today.
 Successful replication of his experiments would add credibility to the underlying theory as well as its source.
 To this end, examinations of his reported observations are described below.

 Wilbert Smith was informed by the extraterrestrials that molecular binding force can vary under certain conditions.
 These conditions are created by the propulsion system of their space vehicles, thus accounting for the occasional disintegration of aircraft in close proximity to UFOs.
 The conditions are also created by the explosions of atomic bombs, which occurred regularly during the 1950s.
 Comments about the molecular binding force are taken from his archived letters and from a presentation given in Vancouver in 1961.